CoffeyBlog/AWS-Glue/4-apache-spark.md

 - RDD's are immutable, lazily evaluated and cacheable

 - There are 2 types of Spark operations:
 - Transformations
 - Actions

--
+-Transformations are basically a recipe to follow

+-Actions perform what the recipe / transformation says

+- Spark displays data in a dataframe syntax